RPA – Is It the Answer to Our Dreams of Easier Business Automation?

 At one end of the spectrum, we have tools that are very simple and built on long-established techniques.
 At the other end of the spectrum, we have tools that leverage modern machine learning and artificial intelligence capabilities.
 These are all labeled RPA.

-Many of the use cases for RPA are mundane, such as reducing the amount of manual keystroke entries in a process, but that doesn’t mean their value should be underestimated.
-Simple solutions to fix seeming intractable, but critical simple problems may well be the best way forward.
+Many of the use cases for RPA are mundane, such as reducing the number of manual keystroke entries in a process, but that doesn’t mean their value should be underestimated.
+Simple solutions to fix seeming intractable, but simple critical problems may well be the best way forward.
 That’s exactly what RPA promises.